Manhattan in a weekend

 You know where you are going/leaving based on the street number, then E or W tells you which side of the park (Central park) or Park avenue it´s on.
 Every Manhattan-ite (New Yorker) and all cab drivers know the neighbourhoods according to these x-references.
 W72 and Third ('Toid' to some) is West side of the park near the Dakota and Strawberry Fields.
 E63 and Third is Midtown offices near 3rd Ave, etc.

-When hailing a cab uptown you give the street number and E/W - if you are going downtown then you just name the street, rather than a building/house number.
+the street, rather than a building/house number.
 This can be revealed once in the cab (even numbers on the South side of the street, odd on the North).

 A short block uptown or downtown (between numbered streets) is about a 2 min walk.
 A long block east or west between the avenues is about an 8 min walk.
 Most New Yorkers use these to approximate times to get to venues.
 Up to 10 minutes late for an appointment is almost acceptable.
 More than that and you're toast.

-A highway rings Manhattan.
-The Henry Hudson Parkway goes uptown on the West side to New York State and the FDR drive goes up the East side to Queens and Long Island.
+West side to New York State and the FDR drive goes up the East side to Queens and Long Island.

 PUBLIC TRANSPORT